dendronhq/dendron-site/vault/dendron.release.changelog.0-3-x.md

 #### More Caching Improvements

 Even if your workspace is +10k notes, initialization of said workspace should happen in the matter of seconds.
-You can read about the details [[here|dendron.ref.caching]]
+You can read about the details [[here|dendron._ref.caching]]

 ### Enhancements